pchelicam/DiskUploader/README.md

-# Disk Uploader – Java File Uploading Tool for Dropbox and Yandex.Disk
+# Disk Uploader – File Uploading Tool for Dropbox and Yandex.Disk

 Disk Uploader is a Java Tool.
 It is intended for working with different file storages.
 For now it can work with Yandex.Disk and Dropbox.